sohaibjb/RVM-finale/README.md

 # Reverse Vending Machine (RVM)

+This project is a Qt-based recycling and waste-sorting vision mechanism .
+The main application provides a touchscreen desktop UI is built on a camera for waste classification with a TensorFlow Lite model and controlled GPIO hardware from a raspberry pi that work together to detect an item, classify it, and react through the UI and motors.

 RVM is a PyQt5-based GUI application developed for Raspberry Pi.
 It provides a touchscreen-friendly desktop UI, UI resources (icons and images), and a motor-control module so the application can control attached hardware (motors) from the GUI.

 ## Stack